What it does: Consulting, technology and digital transformation services

 Capgemini accepts applicants from a range of disciplines if they have been strong academic performers (i.e. maintained a distinction average or better).
 They also need communication skills, the ability to analyse problems and come up with innovative solutions, a strong commitment to professional development and the ability to create and maintain successful relationships with colleagues, customers and suppliers.
 In short, Capgemini is in the market for “hardworking, flexible, upbeat people with leadership potential”.

 Grads can find themselves working in a variety of areas.
 But they will typically be placed in the business and technology consulting, business information management, or technology departments.
 The grad program runs for one year and involves training in both role-specific technical and soft skills.
 Grads have access to external certification programs, Capgemini’s internal learning and development resources and membership of the Australian Computer Society.
 They also receive mentoring, plentiful networking opportunities and the chance to work on projects that will enhance their capabilities and confidence.
-You can do the grad program at Capgemini’s Sydney, Melbourne, Canberra, Adelaide or Brisbane offices.
+The grad program takes place at Capgemini’s Sydney, Melbourne, Canberra, Adelaide, Hobart and Brisbane offices.

 Capgemini is committed to “fair performance management”, meaning you will progress based on what you do and how you do it.
 You’ll be well supported in planning your career progression.
 You will also have plenty of opportunities to discuss your performance and upcoming opportunities with your manager.
 If you wish to broaden your skillset, the business has comprehensive learning and development resources.
 These include e-learning and on-campus training modules offered by Capgemini University.